AdobeDocs/experience-manager-desktop-app.en/help/using/troubleshoot-app-v1.md

 If a local file is inconsistent with the version available in the server, the background upload status dialog notifies you about the conflict.
 To resolve the issue, open the conflicting file and save it.
 Saving the file forces AEM Desktop to sync your latest local changes to AEM.
 You can view previous versions of the asset in the timeline and resolve any conflicts.

-You should take into account additional factors when multiple users attempt to work in separate mounted directories targeting the same AEM instance.
+Take into account additional factors when multiple users attempt to work in separate mounted directories targeting the same AEM instance.
 In particular, the following factors are important:

 * The amount of bandwidth available on the users' originating network
 * Network configuration, such as firewalls or proxies, of the originating network
 * Amount of bandwidth available in the target AEM instance's network
-* Whether a dispatcher is present before the target AEM instance
+* Whether a Dispatcher is present before the target AEM instance
 * Current load on the target AEM instance

 ## Additional AEM configurations {#additional-aem-configurations}